 1. We added the section shown below that asks users to enter their dog’s name (and since we don’t mention to the user what happens after entering a name and since people are naturally curious, we expected people to be drawn in by this and enter their dog’s name):

 2. After users enter their dog’s name, they see this copy (each arrow represents a location where we inserted the name of the user’s dog):

 Note: The accordion menu has been completely opened to show you all of the copy in one image.

 We ran this as an A/B test and our variation was declared a winner.
 Our variation saw an 8.97% improvement in conversions and a 9.06% improvement in revenue:

 Before our concept, there was a good chance users weren’t actively thinking about their dogs or imagining them with the product.
 Instead, they were thinking about things like price, shipping, return policy, etc.

-We believe our concept won because by using the name of the user’s dog, we are forcing the user to think about their dog, the pain or sadness they may be experiencing, and how they are a family member that deserves to walk, run, and play again.
+We believe our concept won because by using the name of the user’s dog, we are forcing the user to think about their dog, the pain or sadness their dog might be experiencing, and how their dog is a family member who deserves to walk, run, and play again.